-In May the website, middletownhistory.com, was duplicated as cgibsonmuseum.com; both names will remain active.
+In May the website, middletownhistory.com, was duplicated as cgibsonmuseum.com and as thegibsonmuseum.com: all three names will remain active.
 The "c" honors Chauncey Gibson, original donor of the building, and became necessary because the gibsonmuseum domain name had been claimed by Yuba County.

 In June, Gibson won second place in the popular Middletown Days parade with several members dressed as well-known characters from our local history.